The Cliffs at North Shore - a high point for walking in Blackpool

 Rockery along Blackpool North Shore Cliffs

 Over the years, work continued to extend the rockery northwards along Blackpool seafront.
-It reached Little Bispham (where there are toilets at the seafront tram stop) in the mid 1930’s.
+It reached Little Bispham (near the toilets at the seafront tram stop) in the mid 1930’s.

 Blackpool North Shore: Cliffs